In the race for cheap airfare, it’s you vs. the machine

 Now, changes in travel pricing are being made much more frequently.
 The practice, called “hyperdynamic pricing,” is poised for significant growth, said Angela Zutavern, a managing director at the technology consulting firm AlixPartners and the author of “The Mathematical Corporation: Where Machine Intelligence and Human Ingenuity Achieve the Impossible.”

-Hyperdynamic pricing factors in lots of data.
+Hyperdynamic pricing takes into account lots of data.
 Along with historical and seasonal information, the new AI systems scan the web for global news events, weather predictions, trending Google searches, social media posts, local event schedules and other factors that could affect demand, Zutavern said.

 Did singer and rapper Lizzo just announce a concert tour?
 The system may anticipate a spike in demand at hotels in cities on her tour and raise rates there.
 Have hurricanes been in the news?
 Flight prices may need to come down to entice travelers to tropical locations.